Cavity Wall Tie Replacement

 In cases where there is cavity wall insulation present, a borescope surveyor may not be possible and a more invasive method of checking the condition of the wall ties may be required.

-Different Types of Cavity Wall Ties
+Types of Replacement Cavity Wall Ties

 There are three types of cavity wall ties that can be effectively fitted into your wall and these are: